 When creating your virtual machine, you can create two different types of virtual disks.
 By default, virtual machine programs will generally use dynamically allocated disks that grow as you use them.

-This can be convenient — each virtual machine won’t take up an unnecessarily large amount of space on your hard drive.
+This can be convenient, as each virtual machine won’t take up an unnecessarily large amount of space on your hard drive.
 However, it’s slower than creating a fixed-size disk (also known as a preallocated disk).
 When you create a fixed-size disk, all 30 GB of that space would be allocated immediately.

 Exclude Virtual Machine Directories In Your Antivirus